limitless-100/Mathematics-Mastery-Resources---from-high-school-to-graduate-level/README.md

 ## Foundations
 ### Calculus
 * [MIT 18.01 Single Variable Calculus](https://ocw.mit.edu/courses/18-01-single-variable-calculus-fall-2006/) - This introductory calculus course covered differentiation and integration of functions of one variable, with applications.
-* [MIT 18.02 Multivariable Calculus](https://ocw.mit.edu/courses/18-02-multivariable-calculus-fall-2007/) - Covered vector and multi-variable calculus.
+* [MIT 18.02 Multivariable Calculus](https://ocw.mit.edu/courses/18-02-multivariable-calculus-fall-2007/) - Covers vector and multi-variable calculus.
 Topics include vectors and matrices, partial derivatives, double and triple integrals, and vector calculus in 2 and 3-space.
 * Calculus, 4th edition [_by Michael Spivak_] - One of the most popular calculus book for undergraduates.
-* Calculus Early Transcendentals, 11 edition [_by Anton, Bivens, Davis_]  - Covered both single variable, multivariable variable and vector calculus.
+* Calculus Early Transcendentals, 11 edition [_by Anton, Bivens, Davis_]  - Covers both single variable, multivariable variable and vector calculus.
 It is easy to understand, with a lot of excercises.
-* Calculus of a Single Variable, 10th edition [_by Ron Larson_] - A top-notch book foor single variable calculus.
+* Calculus of a Single Variable, 10th edition [_by Ron Larson_] - A top-notch book for single variable calculus.
 * Calculus Early Transcendentals, 9th edition [_by James Stewart, Saleem Watson, Daniel Clegg_] - Similar to Anthon-Bivens-Davis book.
 * Vector Calculus, 4th edition [_by Susan Jane Colley_] - Similar to Anton boo, but slightly mathematically more intense.
 * Vector Calculus, 6th edition [_by Anthony Tombra, Jerrold E. Marsden_] - Very similar to Susan Jane book.

 ### Proof Writing
-* Mathematical Proofs: A Transition to Advanced Mathematics, 4th edition [_by Ping Zhang, Albert D. Polimeni, Gary Chartrand_] - Covered set theory, mathematical induction, logical reasoning, equivalence revaltions, functinos, nuber theory, combinatorics, calculus, group theory, ring theory , linear algebra, etc. It is highly recommended.
+* Mathematical Proofs: A Transition to Advanced Mathematics, 4th edition [_by Ping Zhang, Albert D. Polimeni, Gary Chartrand_] - Covers set theory, mathematical induction, logical reasoning, equivalence revaltions, functinos, nuber theory, combinatorics, calculus, group theory, ring theory , linear algebra, etc. It is highly recommended.
 * How to Prove It, 3rd edition [_by Velleman Daniel_] - A very nice book.
 * [Introduction to Proof Writing](https://www.youtube.com/watch?v=nGEUOLCYbng) - A full 12-hour YouTube video by **MathMajor**.
 * Book of Proof [_by Richard Hammack_] - A great book and less advanced compared to Mathematical Proofs by Ping Zhang.
 [Here](https://youtube.com/playlist?list=PLISEtDmihMo395ECdd9fqsIZ9y2LWXnLZ&si=JplKxyt6BK5lmDUj) is the YouTube playlist for the book.